-Heba Shaba, a 43-year-old Syrian woman who lives with her husband in a refugee camp in Amman, Jordan, was diagnosed with both diabetes and high blood pressure three years ago.
+Heba Shaban, a 43-year-old Syrian woman who lives with her husband in a refugee camp in Amman, Jordan, was diagnosed with both diabetes and high blood pressure three years ago.
 Since early 2020, the supply of medication she was receiving through an NGO serving the camp has been interrupted and she no longer has access to the essential medicines needed to manage her chronic conditions.

-For Shaba, hope is dwindling.
+For Shaban, hope is dwindling.
 She cannot afford medicine through private health care, and as a refugee she has no national health care system to fall back on.
 She is rationing her medicine in the hope that what she has left will get her through the coronavirus pandemic.

 More on NCDs: